 Super Sumo Wrestling 2002 is a great freeware QBasic game about sumo wrestling.
 The game sports nice “SD” (shrunken anime characters) art, fun gameplay, and a great sense of humor. |

-Similar to arcade fighting games, Super Sumo Wrestling 2002 offers a variety of gameplay modes: tournament, exhibition, demo, and VS. In tournament mode, you first create your own sumo wrestler by setting speed, weight, strength, and rage ratings.
-The tournament consists of 3 big “rounds,” each of which has 15 matches.
-At the end of each round after you beat 15 wrestlers plus the “Yokozuna” (champion), you will gain access to a new, secret character to use in the next round.
-The controls are easy to learn (you can use either keyboard or joystick), mostly because the action involves simply moving the wrestler around and repeatedly pressing the attack button.
+Similar to arcade fighting games, Super Sumo Wrestling 2002 offers a variety of gameplay modes: tournament, exhibition, demo, and VS. In tournament mode, you first create your own sumo wrestler by setting speed, weight, strength, and "rage" ratings.
+The tournament consists of three big "rounds", each of which has fifteen matches.
+At the end of each round, you gain access to a new, secret character to use in the next round.
+The controls (keyboard or joystick) are easy to learn, mostly because the action involves simply moving the wrestler around and repeatedly pressing the attack button.

-One of the things that make Super Sumo Wrestling 2002 an enjoyable game is the different personalities of wrestlers you will face.
-You will hear taunts and cries of anguish as you play.
-The fact that each wrestler has different attributes also adds a nice layer of strategy, albeit minimal, to gameplay.
-The game is also a lot of fun in 2-player simultaneous mode, if you don’t mind the match being over very quickly.
+One of the things that make Super Sumo Wrestling 2002 enjoyable is the different personalities of the wrestlers.
+You will hear taunts and cries as you play.
+The fact that each wrestler has different attributes also adds a nice, albeit minimal, layer of strategy.
+The game is also a lot of fun in the two-player simultaneous mode, if you don’t mind the match being over very quickly.

 Reviewed by: Underdogs